Ormael13/CoCX/classes/classes/Scenes/Readme.md

 Default monsters can have up to 3 special attacks stored in fields `special1`, `special2`, `special3`.
 Values could be either 5xxx event codes (old-style, use **ONLY** for existing special) or function references.

-Any special attack at all the return points should call `combatRoundOver()` to mark end of monster action.

 ### Scenes: approach, defeated, won

 You might want to write a special Scene class for the monster, which will contain